Study Group Proposal Guidelines

 There is a non-refundable $35 submission fee to help support the viability of the program.

-You can register any time through our website or you can call us at 800-804-2184.
-You'll also be able to pay your submission fee through this link — just scroll down a bit until you find it and add it to your cart.
+You can register any time through our online store.
+You'll be able to pay your submission there as well — just scroll down a bit until you find the listing and add it to your cart.

 STEP TWO: Submit Materials